ionathanch/ionathanch.github.io/_posts/2020-12-28-thulium-failure.md

 The `/24` at the end of the IP address is the *subnet prefix length*, which appears to correspond to a netmask of `255.255.255.0` (I still don't know what this means).
 Since the router's IP address is `192.168.0.0`, the gateway is the same but ending in `.1`.
 The DNS nameservers listed here are from DNSWatch.
 Then `sudo netplan apply` applies these settings, giving the server a static IP address of `192.168.0.69`.
 Nice.

 During the setup of Ubuntu Server, there was an option to copy my SSH keys from Github, so now that the server is connected to the internet, and my router is still forwarding ports, I can SSH right in without needing to fiddle with `PasswordAuthentication` in `/etc/ssh/sshd_config` and using `ssh-copy-id`.
 I still need to give Thulium its own SSH keys, though, with `ssh-keygen`.
+I also added new ports to forward for Syncthing, 22000 for TCP and 21027 for UDP, through my router's settings at `http://192.168.0.1`.

 Now to enable the firewall: